 One of the general concerns of renting an apartment or a house is the uncertainty that the owner or the landlord may divert the property on sale when the time comes.
 This is possibly secondary to why the landlord owns the property and has every right to sell it.

-However, despite the right of selling own property – the tenant has their own as well.
+However, despite the right to sell own property – the tenant has their own as well.
 To further be informed what you should do as a tenant or as a landlord when the situation arises, here are some details you may want to know.

 Out with the Old, In with the New: Proprietor

-Given the fact that it is affirmative that a landlord can sell the house even if it is still for rent, you may consider the possibility of finding another place to stay.
-Nevertheless, it does not necessarily mean that the tenants should vacate immediately without notice.
+A landlord can always sell the house by contacting real estate agents in Toronto (if this is where the house is located), even if it is still for rent.
+In that case, a tenant might have to consider the possibility of finding another place to stay.
+Nevertheless, it does not necessarily mean that a tenant should vacate immediately without notice.
 In some usual cases, when a landlord sells the property to a buyer, the new buyer tends to inform the tenants (who are willing to stay) to sign a new contract – and if the current terms and conditions are not troublesome for both parties, evacuation can be out of the option.

 Contract Check